carpentries/trainers/policy/it_curriculum_maintainance.md

 When a new official curriculum is introduced, the Curriculum Team will prepare a list of starting points to be added.
 In this circumstance, a member of the Curriculum Team will open a pull request to add the new starting points and tag the Instructor Training Maintenance Team for discussion and approval.

+### Using Trainer Meetings

+Any instructor trainer may ask for a pause on a Pull Request if they think it deserves discussion at the next meeting.
+After the next meeting, the pause is immediately dropped unless there are strong reasons to the contrary.

 ### Maintainer Notes